-And so on my last geographical cure in London, my husband, friends, and I went to inspect the labyrinthian underground bunker that is the Churchill War Rooms, now made famous by the dramatic movie The Darkest Hour.
+And so on one of my frequent geographical cures in London, I went to inspect the labyrinthian underground bunker that is the Churchill War Rooms, now made famous by the dramatic movie The Darkest Hour.

 The museum is managed by the Imperial War Museum.
 It provides visitors with a glimpse into British command headquarters during WWII and the fascinating 90 year life of Winston Churchill.

-When you enter, take the audio guide.
+When you enter, be sure to pick up the audio guide.
 Otherwise, your visit could be meaningless and confusing.
-It’s included in the admission price.
+It’s included in the (rather hefty) admission price.